Rushil13579/AdminTrollV2/README.md

 /enderman (player) | The victim is teleporting all around?
 /fakeban (player) | Are you sure you got banned?
 /fakedeop (player) | Sends a deop message to the victim.
 They are not deopped...
-/fakeop (player) | Sends a op message to the victim.
+/fakeop (player) | Sends an op message to the victim.
 They are not opped...
 /fakerestart | Awww... the server is restarting, OR IS IT?
 /flip (player) | Flip the victim 180 degrees
 /freefall | Damn!
 This hole is deep, I have been falling forever!
 /garble (player) | The victim's messages will stop making sense (toggleable) /haunt (player) | Spooky sounds O_O!
 /hurt (player) [damage...] | Ouch!
 That hurts...
-/lag (player) [seconds...] | Makes the victim experince fake lag!
+/lag (player) [seconds...] | Makes the victim experience fake lag!
 Doesn't affect the server (toggleable) /launch (player) | 3...
 2...
 1... liftoff!
 /nomine (player) [seconds...] | Oh cant mine?
 Probably lag...
 /noplace (player) [seconds...] | Oh cant place?
 Probably lag...
 /potatoinv (player) | Fills the victim's inventory with potatoes (undoable) /pumpkinhead (player) | Gotta hide from the endermen (undoable) /push (player) | An uncontrolled flight
 /shuffle (player) | Ugh!
-I dont even know what is where now... (undoable) /rewind (player) | Rewinds the blocks placed/broken by the victim.
+I don't even know what is where now... (undoable) /rewind (player) | Rewinds the blocks placed/broken by the victim.
 This ought to confuse em! (toggleable) /spam (player) | Spams the victim's chat in enchantment table language... see if you can decipher it /spin (player) [speed...] | Make your victim's dizzy!
 /starve (player) [amount...] | The victim's metabolism must be really fast /swap (player) | Swap positions with your victim
-/trap (player) [seconds...] | The victim does not deserve to be free /trollhelp | List of trolls and thier usages
+/trap (player) [seconds...] | The victim does not deserve to be free /trollhelp | List of trolls and their usages
 /void (player) | Journey to the center of the Earth, or in this case the void...
 /web (player) [seconds...] | Web em up!